Virgilio Rodríguez Macal: El mundo del misterio verde

 This book contains the stories collected from the lips of the Q'eqchi' Indian Lish Zenzeyul.
 The fauna and flora from the jungles of Peten and Verapaz are portrayed in this picturesque novel entering a "world of green mystery" as it means, with snakes and monkeys contrasted against the white man's world, the men of cities.
 In his words, the forest is more open and more logical than civilisation.

 La mansión del pájaro serpiente

 Meaning "the mansion of the snake bird" the author makes beneficial use of the oral histories of Mayan mythology and the experiences of the novel's subject, the tireless adventurer.
 Beautiful stories where animals humanize themselves from the jungles of the Central American tropics are told in a colorful story surrounded by the lush greenery of the tropical forest.

 Carazamba

 The novel is a narrative work set in 1940s Guatemala.
 The novel takes the reader to different latitudes of the country, from the port city of Livingston, Izabal, to the jungle region of Peten.
 This novel tells of the misfortunes of the narrator and his steward Pedro.
 This book, apart from having much action and romance, is told in an emotional style with an element of "disguised" political criticism towards the military government during this period in the country of Guatemala.
+The novel remains popular in Guatemala.